Before you Start: Eukrasia

 This is your main filler offensive GCD.
 When you have nothing higher priority to cast, use this.
 At 330 potency, it is the most powerful of all the healer single target filler GCDs.

 Eukrasian Dosis is your damage over time skill.
 Like the other healers, it lasts 30 seconds.
-DoT (and HoT) effects in FFXIV operate on “server ticks”, once every three seconds.
+DoT (and HoT) effects in FFXIV operate on “server ticks,” once every three seconds.
 On each of these ticks, DoTs and HoTs will apply their listed potency.
-Thus, the total potency of Eukrasian Dosis is 700 (10 ticks of 70 potency).
+Thus, the total potency of Eukrasian Dosis is 750 (10 ticks of 75 potency).
 Typically, it should be re-applied as closely as possibly to when it would expire.
 To keep 100% uptime, you need to factor in the one second needed to cast Eukrasia, but the debuff application itself is instant.

-Your spammable AoE cooldown.
+Your spammable area-of-effect (AoE) cooldown.
 With 170 potency per target, compared to 330 on Dosis, It becomes a gain on just two targets.
-In addition, it is an instant cast, so it can be used while moving.
+It is also an instant cast, so it can be used while moving.
 Ideally, it would never be used on a single target, but it can function as a last resort movement skill.

 Phlegma is unique as it is the only healer offensive GCD that operates on a charge system while still being a DPS gain.
-It deals 510 damage to the main target, and 255 on other targets within a five yalm radius of the primary target.
+It deals 600 damage to the main target and 255 on other targets within a five-yalm radius of the primary target.
 The range is only six yards, so you will need to be somewhat close to the target.
 It is your most powerful single-target and AoE ability.

-Due to having two charges, it does not have a strict alignment need like you’d get out of other GCDs with a cooldown.
+Due to having two charges, it does not have a strict alignment need like you would get out of other GCDs with a cooldown.
 The general priority for when to use Phlegma charges is:

 - AoE, when needed.
 Hitting even just one additional target puts it at +50% potency.